Underdog promo code CBSSPORTS2: New play $5, get $100 offer for World Series, Ravens-Dolphins, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-'Thursday Night Football' kicks off the Week 9 NFL schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The game will feature the Baltimore Ravens against the Miami Dolphins and can be played on the best DFS apps.
-There is also World Series, NBA and NHL action on Tuesday.
+Week 9 of the NFL schedule gets underway with 'Thursday Night Football,' making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The Baltimore Ravens face the Miami Dolphins and can be played on the best DFS apps.
+There is also World Series, NBA and NHL action on Wednesday.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus funds or entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.